fedragon/sublime-scalafmt/README.md

     {
       "keys": ["super+alt+l"],
-      "command": "scala_formatter_format_file",
+      "command": "scalafmt_format_file",
     }

 changing `keys` to any sequence of keys you'd like.

 ## Usage

-Open a Scala file, then open the `Command Palette` and select `ScalaFormatter: Format current file`.
+Open a Scala file, then open the `Command Palette` and select `Scalafmt: Format current file`.

-## Scalafmt configuration
+## Customize format style

-This package uses (and creates, if missing) `~/.scalafmt.conf`: this file can be used to configure `Scalafmt`.
+This package uses (and creates, if missing) `~/.scalafmt.conf`: this file can be used to influence how `scalafmt` formats your code.

 ## Caveats

-Very early stages of development, only tested on OSX El Capitan / macOS Sierra.
+Early stages of development, only tested on OSX El Capitan / macOS Sierra.